SwiftERM Hyper-personalisation for ecommerce email marketing

 These trends can be broadly grouped into three themes:

-1. “Think like a business” is a necessary requirement for focusing on the value delivered to the organisation rather than the production of insight.
+1. “Think like a business” is a requirement for focusing on the value delivered to the organisation rather than the production of insight.

 Theme 1: “Think Like a Business”